flowmi-xyz/flowmi-contract/README.md

         return s_profileToFunds[_profileid];
     }
 ```
-Number of Flowmi Followers of account:
+Number of Flowmi Followers of account.
+    /** @notice Gets the number of followers a profile has
+     * @param _profileid is the profile
+     * @return s_profileToFollowersCount of the profile
+     */
 ```
     function getNumberOffollowers(address _profileid)
         public